-Implant Supported Fixed Bridge
+Implant-Supported Fixed Bridge

 A dental bridge is comprised of two dental crowns located on each end with the false teeth (the pontics) located in between them.
-Both traditional and implant supported dental bridges are fixed dental restorations that can be used to replace two or more missing teeth in a row.
-Although a traditional bridge is a successful treatment, there are many benefits to choosing an implant supported bridge.
+Both traditional and implant-supported dental bridges are fixed dental restorations that can be used to replace two or more missing teeth in a row.
+Although a traditional bridge is a successful treatment, there are many benefits to choosing an implant-supported bridge.

 Traditional dental bridges have been used for a long time to replace one or more consecutive missing teeth.
-A major disadvantage to having one placed is the process requires two teeth on either side of the gap to be reduced in order to accommodate the bridgework.
+A major disadvantage to having one placed is that the process requires two teeth on either side of the gap to be reduced in order to accommodate the bridgework.
 Essentially, you are replacing missing teeth by damaging two more teeth.
 Also, a traditional fixed bridge does not replace the teeth at the root.

 The greatest advantage to using this type of restoration to replace multiple missing teeth is the dental implants will act as tooth roots, preventing bone loss in the jaw.
-This will creates structural support for the jaw.
-Also, an implant supported bridge does not require healthy teeth to be reduced.
+This will create structural support for the jaw.
+Also, an implant-supported bridge does not require healthy teeth to be reduced.

-Implant Supported Partial Denture
+Implant-Supported Partial Denture

-An implant supported partial denture offers more advantages than a traditional partial.
+An implant-supported partial denture offers more advantages than a traditional partial.
 They allow patients to speak, bite and chew better and there are no visible metal clasps.
-Other advantages include: preventing bone loss in the jaw because the implants replace the teeth at the root and there are less food restrictions since dental implants are more durable.
+Other advantages include: preventing bone loss in the jaw because the implants replace the teeth at the root and there are fewer food restrictions since dental implants are more durable.